thenativeweb/limes/README.md

 _Please note that you have to specify the private key if you want to issue tokens and the certificate if you want to verify them._

 Then you can call the `Limes` constructor function to create a new limes instance.
-Hand over an array of one or more of the previously created identity providers:
+Hand over an array of the previously created identity providers:

 ```javascript
 const limes = new Limes({